get peace of mind

-We ensure family businesses and the people behind them have a comprehensive plan to reduce the burden that occurs when someone passes away.
-Estate Planning is also about planning for the loss of capacity and ensuring your business will operate both with or without you.
+We ensure family run businesses and the people behind them have a comprehensive plan to reduce the burden that often occurs when someone passes away.
+Estate Planning is also about planning for the loss of capacity and ensuring your business will operate both with or without, you.

-Our Legal team and Financial Planners assist clients with their estate planning and general succession objectives by providing high quality advice and tailored documentation.
+Our Legal team, Financial Planners and wider team assist clients with their estate planning and general succession objectives by providing high quality advice and tailored documentation.

 Most generic estate planning involves the preparation of wills, powers of attorney, and letters of wishes.
-We believe in taking a holistic approach to your estate planning needs.
-By bringing together your estate planning in this holistic manner, we can help you set up a plan that balances your wishes with consideration to the practical, ongoing financial, and tax implications this will have on your loved ones
+We believe in taking a holistic approach to your estate planning needs and can help you set up a plan that balances your wishes with consideration to the practical, ongoing financial, and tax implications this will have on your loved ones.

 The most effective way to legally document your instructions is to prepare a will.
 Not only are there legal requirements to preparing a will, but we can assist by providing comprehensive advice on the structure and content of your will.

 This can include: